 NIO House in Beijing (image source: sohodd.com)

-Perhaps the best example for experience stores is Nike’s House of Innovation located in Shanghai, that merges the online and offline worlds into a single seamless customer experience.
-The first of its kind, the four-level & 41,150 sq. foot store not only sells Nike products across categories, but features unique experiences such as the digitally-enabled “centre court” that can be used for speaker sessions, workshops and digitally-led training sessions.
+Perhaps the best example for experience stores is Nike’s House of Innovation located in Shanghai, which merges the online and offline worlds into a single seamless customer experience.
+The first of its kind, the four-level & 41,150 sq. foot store not only sells Nike products across categories but features unique experiences such as the digitally-enabled “center court” that can be used for speaker sessions, workshops and digitally-led training sessions.
 Additionally, the various immersive displays throughout the store offer consumers the chance to get to know and experience Nike’s products first-hand.

 Nike House of Innovation in Shanghai (image source: Nike)